 About the Instructor

-Terryl Lawrence, Ed.D., earned her doctorate in the Arts from Columbia University.
+Terryl Lawrence, Ed.D. earned her doctorate in the Arts from Columbia University.
 She has had numerous exhibitions of her paintings and photographs in New York and Florida and is the recipient of many awards, including a national grant in the Humanities.
-She currently teaches Art History and Mythology at Palm Beach State College and Broward College and is a published writer.
+She currently teaches Art History at Palm Beach State College and is a published writer.